 Manually: Type in the Start and End addresses.

 Select Location: Use this button to click a location on the map.
 Select the button in the Start Address field to determine a beginning point, and select the button in the End Address field to specify an end point.
-If you click an area beyond the map's extent, a value of UNKNOWN will appear in the address field.
+If you click an area beyond the map's extent, a value of UNKNOWN appears in the address field.

 - You may swap the Start and End addresses using the Switch button.